Olympus E-M5 II vs Sony RX100 V

-The Olympus OM-D E-M5 Mark II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in February 2015 and October 2016.
+The Olympus OM-D E-M5 Mark II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in February 2015 and October 2016.
 The E-M5 II is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on a Four Thirds (E-M5 II) and an one-inch sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (E-M5 II) and an one-inch (RX100 V) sensor.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (44 percent) than the Olympus E-M5 II.
 It is worth mentioning in this context that the E-M5 II is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the E-M5 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M5 II and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the E-M5 II gets 310 shots out of its BLN-1 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 V can be charged via the USB port, which can be very convenient when travelling.